 “Whether you’re looking to purchase equipment through a traditional auction or online, we can help you get the financing you need before the sale so you can bid with confidence,” he says.
 “In cases where financing is needed after a bid has been won, we can also offer auction financing as a refinancing option for purchases made within 90 days of the sale.”

-Learn more about auction financing by locating your nearest AgDirect territory manager or contacting the AgDirect financing team at 888-525-9805.
+Apply now or learn more about auction financing by locating your nearest AgDirect territory manager or contacting the AgDirect financing team at 888-525-9805.